nomad-coe/nomad/docs/develop/setup.md

     ```

     This file includes some of the server details that are needed so that the
     GUI can make the initial connection properly.
-If you e.g. change the server
+If for example you change the server
     address in your NOMAD configuration file, it will be necessary to regenerate
     this .env file.
 In production this file will be overridden.